mikependon/RepoDB.NET/pages/operations/executenonquery.md

 ## ExecuteNonQuery

 This method is used to execute a raw-SQL directly towards the database.
 It returns the number of rows affected during the execution.
 This method supports all types of RDMBS data providers.
 The only requirement is that, user needs to provide the raw-SQL itself.

-> In this tutorial, we will use the SQL Server as the database and C# as the programming language.

 #### Installation